jManji/CardMasker/README.txt

 ------------------
 You should have ant installed.
 Then go to the application root directory and do:
 C:\Users\someuser\CardMasker> ant

+If you want to recreate the jar, do:
+C:\Users\someuser\CardMasker> ant build-jar

 ----------------------
 -- How to run tests --